elsayedelmandoh/code-evaluator/README.md

 ## Project Objectives
 Task description
 We are building a code evaluator that can take input from the user as follows:
--Task description.
+- Task description.
--Code (solution).
+- Code (solution).
 The output should be the following:
--Is this code solving the task description?
+- Is this code solving the task description?
 And if not, how close is this code to the task description?
--Is this code modularized?
+- Is this code modularized?
--How efficient is this code from the performance, clean code, and readability perspective?
+- How efficient is this code from the performance, clean code, and readability perspective?
--I need make sure that the code contains the main concepts like Preprocessing, splitting the data, training the model, testing the model, and any other section you see suitable.
+- I need make sure that the code contains the main concepts like Preprocessing, splitting the data, training the model, testing the model, and any other section you see suitable.
--Ensure that the code is AI-generated.
+- Ensure that the code is AI-generated.

 ## Usage
 To use the Code Evaluator, follow these steps: